Halifax Mooseheads face criticism after advancing home game to avoid new restrictions

 The release goes on to say that the game in Summerside, P.E.I. scheduled for Dec.
 18 between the Western Capitals and the Grand Falls Rapids will still take place at this time.

 A decision regarding the Dec.
-30 match between Summerside and the Charlottetown Tigers is pending.
+30 match between Summerside and the Campbellton Tigers is pending.

 The league says it will continue discussions with public health in all three Maritime provinces in the days and weeks to come.